stateright/stateright.github.io/md-src/comparison-with-tlaplus.md

 # Comparison with TLA+

+The previous part of this book focused on model checking runnable actor systems.
+Stateright is also able to model check higher level designs via "abstract models," much like a traditional model checker.
 This chapter compares two abstract models of the [two-phase commit protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol): one written in a language called [TLA+](https://en.wikipedia.org/wiki/TLA%2B) and the other written in Rust.
 The chapter exists to assist those who are already familiar